The A9 highway through Pallai, Pachchilaipalli

 Village Life

-Agricultural communities developed across 18 divisions through the efforts of local inhabitants.
-Pallai subsequently emerged as the central hub of the region, hosting Pallai Central College, Rettaikerny Amman Kovil, a railway station on the Colombo–Jaffna Northern Line, and a key market center for surrounding settlements.
+Agricultural communities developed across the division’s 18 Grama Niladhari areas through the efforts of local residents.
+Over time, Pallai emerged as the central hub of the region, home to Pallai Central College, Rettaikerny Amman Kovil, a railway station on the Colombo–Jaffna Northern Line, and an important market serving the surrounding settlements.

-The A9 Highway — Sri Lanka's main north–south artery — ran through the division, connecting Pachchilaipalli to Jaffna in the north and Colombo in the south.
-Pallai served as a crossroads for trade and transit.
+The A9 Highway — Sri Lanka’s main north–south route — runs through the division, connecting Pachchilaipalli to Jaffna in the north and Colombo in the south.
+Pallai served as a crossroads for trade, travel, and regional connection.

 1983–2009